Omartalat/100_days_of_python/day-10/README.md

 28
 ```
 The List ```month_days``` contains the number of days in a month from January to December for a non-leap year.
 A leap year has 29 days in February.

+# Exercise 2 - Calculator
+## Instructions
+The code is a simple calculator program, which takes two numbers and performs the calculation as per the user's input.
+The program is designed using functions and dictionaries, so that it can be extended to add more operations in future.
+The program starts with a welcome message and asks for first number.
+Then the program asks for the operation to be performed on the first number.
+Then the program asks for the second number.
+Then the program performs the calculation and prints the result.
+Then the program asks the user if he wants to continue with the result as the first number.
+If the user answers yes, then the program continues with the result as the first number, otherwise the program starts again asking for the first number.